LeoDoesCoding/Pizza-Site-Project/README.md

 Third time is the charm, right?

 ## Not done
-- Add drinks and sides page
+- Add drinks and sides page + database the items
-- Add basket (and connect button click to append to basket
+- Add basket (and connect button click to append to basket)
+    - Add basket data keeper
 - Add payments
+- Replace placeholder images and titles

 ## Issues
 - Half-half items returning wrong IDs